Assistant or Associate Professor, English

-The Department of English in the College of Arts and Science, University of Saskatchewan, invites applications for a one-year appointment in Indigenous literatures and storytelling in Canada at the Assistant Professor level, to begin July 1, 2018.
+The Department of English in the College of Arts and Science, University of Saskatchewan, invites applications for a tenure-track appointment in Indigenous Literatures and Storytelling at the Assistant or Associate Professor level, to begin July 1, 2019.

 The Department of English is strongly committed to research activity and to teaching excellence at both graduate and undergraduate levels.
-The Department’s 24 permanent faculty members provide education in literatures from a variety of historical time periods and geographical locations.
-Areas of concentration include Indigenous Literatures, Digital Studies, Modernist Studies, Canadian Literature, and Cultural Studies.
+The Department’s 22 permanent faculty members provide education in literatures from a variety of historical periods and geographical locations.
+Areas of concentration include Indigenous Literatures, Digital Studies, Modernist Studies, Canadian Literatures, and Cultural Studies.

-The College of Arts and Science offers a dynamic combination of programs in the fine arts, the humanities, the social sciences, and the sciences.
-There are more than 10,000 undergraduate and graduate students in the College and 295 faculty, including 12 Canada Research Chairs.
-The College emphasizes student and faculty research, scholarly and artistic work, interdisciplinary programs, community outreach, and international opportunities.
+The College of Arts and Science offers a dynamic combination of programs in the humanities, fine arts, social sciences, and natural sciences.
+There are more than 10,000 undergraduate and graduate students enrolled in the College, and 312 faculty members, including seven Canada Research Chairs.
+The College emphasizes student and faculty research, interdisciplinary programs, community outreach, and international opportunities.

 The University of Saskatchewan, situated in Treaty 6 territory and the Métis homeland, is located in Saskatoon, Saskatchewan, a city with a diverse and thriving economic base, a vibrant arts community, and a full range of leisure opportunities.
 The University has a reputation for excellence in teaching, research, and scholarly and artistic work, and offers a full range of undergraduate, graduate, and professional programs to a student population of over 24,000.